doolse/react-typed-forms/README.md

 ```
 <!-- AUTO-GENERATED-CONTENT:END -->

-`Finput` is a simple wrapper component around the standard DOM `input` tag, which supports showing validation errors with HTML5 setCustomValidity..
+`Finput` is a simple wrapper component around the standard DOM `input` tag, which supports showing validation errors with HTML5 `setCustomValidity()`.
-The important thing to note here is that the parent component will not need to be re-rendered while typing, as would be needed with the standard useState() style form rendering.
+The important thing to note here is that the parent component will not need to be re-rendered while typing, as would be needed with the standard `useState()` style form rendering.

 Along with `Finput`, the core library provides `Fselect` and `Fcheckbox`.
 There is also a small library [(@react-typed-forms/mui)](packages/mui/src/index.tsx) which has renderers for various [MUI](https://material-ui.com/) components.